Topics Map > Software Guides > Premiere Pro

 To adjust the volume of all clips in an audio track:

-- Navigate to the Audio Track Mixer tab in the Source Window.
+- Navigate to the Audio Track Mixer panel, which is a tab in the window with the Source Monitor.

 - Each audio track for the sequence, even empty ones, will have a meter in the mixer.
 While playing the sequence, the appropriate meter will light up with a visual representation of how loud the sound is.
 The Master channel on the far right controls all of the tracks at once.

-- Click-and-drag the black rectangle, located to the left of the audio meter(s), to adjust levels.
+- Click-and-drag the volume slider, located to the left of the audio meter(s), to adjust levels.
 Drag up to increase volume, and down to decrease.

 To adjust the volume of single a clip in the Timeline, either: